SunOner/sunone_aimbot/README.md

 - Do not set high graphics settings in games.
 - Limit the browser (try not to watch YouTube while playing and working AI at the same time, for example (of course if you don't have a super duper graphics card)) and so on, which loads the video card.
 - Try to use TensorRT for acceleration. `.pt` model is good, but does not have as much speed as `.engine`.
-- If the program is running, everything is detected, but the mouse itself is not aimed at the target, then try running the program as an administrator.
 - Turn off the cv2 debug window, this saves system resources.
 - Do not increase the object search window resolution, this may affect your search speed.
-- If you have started the application and nothing happens, it may be working, close it with the F2 key and change the show_window setting to Yes in the file [config.ini](https://github.com/SunOner/yolov8_aimbot/blob/main/config.ini) to make sure that the application is working.
+- If you have started the application and nothing happens, it may be working, close it with the F2 key and change the `show_window` option to `True` in the file [config.ini](https://github.com/SunOner/yolov8_aimbot/blob/main/config.ini) to make sure that the application is working.

 ## Support the project
 I will post new models [here](https://boosty.to/sunone).